 Histamine is a compound in the body which is released in response to injury, inflammation, allergic reactions and autoimmunity.

-Histamine also functions in the brain as a neurotransmitter, which are chemical substances that transmit nerve impulses.
+Histamine also functions in the brain as a neurotransmitter, which is a chemical substance that transmits nerve impulses.

-When histamine is released it can exert its affect on 4 different histamine receptors casing a wide range of reactions.
+When histamine is released it can exert its affect on 4 different histamine receptors causing a wide range of reactions including .

 - Itchy skin

 - Nasal congestion

 - Hormonal issues

 How do you know if you are high in histamines?